DOV-Vlaanderen/pydov/contrib/PFAS_concentrations/README.md

       location = Within(Box(15000, 150000, 270000, 250000, epsg=31370))  # Bounding box Flanders
       save = True
     ```
-    This results in one excel-file with one tab containing the groundwater data from all the sources (VMM, OVAM and Lantis).
+    This results in one excel-file containing the groundwater data from all the sources (VMM, OVAM and Lantis).

 ### Case 2 : You want the data in a dataframe to integrate it in your python script